devops-kida/devops-learning/README.md

 # Welcome to devops-learning
-This is the self- learning notes
+This is the slef-Learning Notes prepared by Myself to amke the concept understanding easy.